World War II veteran meets three Italian brothers he saved in 1944 | Look how nice it is

 It was October 1944, in the town of Cassano di Monterenzio, south of Bologna, when the allied countries were making an offensive in the region.
 Soldiers carried out a door-to-door search behind German military personnel.

 They were cautious when they saw an object that looked like a covered bucket move.
-Immediately, they prepared to shoot him, thinking he was a hidden German.
+Immediately, they prepared to shoot her, thinking she was a hidden German.

-The two soldiers had their weapons at the ready when a desperate woman appeared and stood in front of the rifles.
+The two soldiers were at gunpoint when a desperate woman appeared and stepped in front of them.
 She cried and shouted “bambini, bambini, bambini”, which means children in Italian.

 Two girls and a boy jumped, startled, from their hiding place.
-It was, in fact, a crib protected with wicker by the mother when she saw the military action.
+It was actually a crib protected with wicker by the mother when she saw the military action.

 Adler then lowered the gun and directed his colleague to do the same.
 Then he took the photo with the children and the moment was immortalized.
 In the old photo, he appears smiling beside the three, impeccably dressed.
 The same joy was registered now.
 “Look at my smile,” he said excitedly.